There’s this idea that electric toothbrushes are superior to a manual toothbrush. The thinking is that more rotations equal better cleaning.

 Best Electric Toothbrushes 2018

 Now that we’ve covered the possible features and types of electric toothbrushes, let’s look at the best brushes with some or all of these things.
+You might have heard brand names like Oral-B or the Quip electric toothbrush, but these are the specific toothbrushes we recommend.

 With a name like Oral-B, you can bet you’re in for a good deal.
 Their Pro 1000 toothbrush rotates, oscillates, and pulsates for as much cleaning as possible.
 It also has a pressure sensor and a timer.
 It has every feature possible, but you will end up paying about $50 for plus about $13 for an 8-pack of replacement brush heads.